 Think about all those high-tech machines on the factory floor, your fleet of trucks and anything that has four or more wheels and is used for highly technical purposes, drills, industrial robots (where the integration of IT and OT is key in the Internet of Robotic Things), whatever fits in the context of your (operational) business and industrial activities and assets.

-The convergence of IT and OT has been going on for a while and there isn’t a strict division between them in the real world.
+The convergence of IT and OT in IoT has been going on for a while and there isn’t a strict division between them in the real world.

 In many businesses with lots of heavy machinery or other forms of OT, CIOs and IT departments will often be closely involved because of the critical role of all that technology, de facto technological convergence and integration (with the network being a first driver when many of these industrial assets started being seen as less stand alone than before) and the ways OT is being looked upon from the same view as IT in regards with, for instance, security.